EGjoni/David/README.md

 # David
-Goliath-style transformer franken-merges with a tiny memory footprint
+On-the-fly Goliath-style transformer franken-merges with a tiny memory footprint